BlueCrabDab/Azure-Projects/README.md

 ## Bio

 I am a Cloud Solution Architect at Microsoft who has worked in the field for about 22 years.
-The last 6 have been focused on Azure.
-I have a background in Security, Networking and Application Architecture so you will find most projects I place here have something to do with those areas (but not limited to those).
+The last 6 years have been focused on Azure.
+I have a background in Security, Identity, Networking and Application Architecture so you will find most projects I place here have something to do with those areas (but not limited to those).

 Thanks,
 Joe